 I have no idea where I am; this could be absolutely anywhere on earth.
 The room they've locked me in doesn't look Western, but then you can't always go by architecture and decorating.
-For all I know, if I could get out I could walk home.
+For all I know, if I could get out of here I could walk home.
 Or I could be in a remote corner of Afghanistan or Ethiopia or Peru.

 It's a long story how I got here, but this is the first time I've had a chance to write anything down.
 I'll try to remember everything.